VastXanderman/mod-list-for-my-minecraft/MOD LIST (V6).md

 # mod/resource-list-for-my-minecraft
-## IF THE MOD/RESOURCE HAS (UoN) NEXT TO IT, IT IS EITHER NEW OR UPDATED
+## IF THE MOD/RESOURCE HAS (UoN) NEXT TO IT, IT IS EITHER NEW OR UPDATED.
+IF (UoNp), IT WAS UPDATED FROM THE PREVIOUS VERSION.

 (MOD LIST VERSION 4.5)
 * [Fabric API](https://cdn.modrinth.com/data/P7dR8mSH/versions/sswM8UzU/fabric-api-0.99.0%2B1.20.6.jar) for most mods to work